18b9007/code_refactoring/duplicated_code.md

 }
 ```
 Solution: Creation Method
-<br>Solution: Instead of creating multiple constructors for different types of players, a single catch all constructor is created with all the player properties.
+<br>Instead of creating multiple constructors for different types of players, a single catch all constructor is created with all the player properties.
 <br>Then when creating a specific type of plater (e.g. quarterback QB), only values for the relevant arguments are filled with the rest being 0.

 ```Java